 While there are natural non-toxic bath bombs on the market, they tend to be expensive and hard to source.
 So since bath bombs are definitely a product one could use more often if they were more affordable, this is a great DIY money saver, while also having the benefit of being non-toxic and good for your skin.

 Bath bombs are also one of those homemade gifts that don’t look homemade if executed correctly.
+Translation – they’re not dry, cracked and falling apart which means you have to measure the ingredients carefully!
 For gifting, we suggest placing your finished product in a lovely cotton muslin bag such as this one, complete with a handmade tag — the perfect gift for the bath lover in your life.
-And they’re easy to make, which makes them a fun project to do with kids.
+And they’re fairly easy to make, which makes them a fun project to do with kids.
 Plus, what kid doesn’t love watching a bath bomb fizz and shoot rose petals into their bath water?!

 (Oh, and we accidently bought 2lbs of organic dried rose petals.
 Apparently, a 1lb bag of dried rose petals looks a lot smaller online than it does in person.
 Oops.
 While we got more than we bargained for, the petals will definitely be put to good use in future DIY’s!)